 If you’re not currently using software to run the money side of your freelance business, it’s time to get started.
 Check out our list of the top tools all freelancers should check out when making sure their money matters are in tip-top shape!

 Note: If you want to skip the reviews and test drive the #1 freelancer business expense tracker, try a 14 day free trial of Bonsai Tax.
 Track your deductions, get notified for filing dates and get access to all of the tools in our freelancer tool suite.
+On average, users save $5,600 from their tax bill.

 Before you can even begin to think about filing taxes, you'll need proper accounting of every expense and wage you've had for the year (so you can identify all 1099 business expenses that can be deducted from your taxable income).
 While it's possible to go back through all your bank and credit card statements when taxes are due, it's much easier to plan from day one to keep good records with innovative accounting software solutions.
 You don't need a degree or even much experience to make these options work for you.
 Check out or review of the best apps to track receipts for taxes.